tanmoysrt/labcaptain/README.md

 -[] Implement SSH connection pool for faster communication -[] Implement support for resource limits
 -[] Configurable option for lab proxy at port 443 ssl (P.S : currently it's also possible by editing `labcaptain/nginx.conf.template`)

+### License
+MIT License

+### Credits
+Special thanks to these projects
+- https://github.com/ConSol/docker-headless-vnc-container (Apache License 2.0).
+It made it possible to have proper configuration for Xfce4 + noVNC setup for headsup.
+- https://github.com/tsl0922/ttyd (MIT License).
+It made it possible to have a web terminal.
+- https://github.com/coder/code-server (MIT License).
+It made it possible to have a code server.